hotwax/oms-documentation/krewe/Flows/Inventory/README.md

 Krewe is using the Bundles app on Shopify to create and manage Kit Products.
 HotWax Commerce is pre-integrated with the kit component metafields capabilities of the app.
 {% content-ref url="./Flows/Inventory/KitProducts.md" %} Kit Product Details {% endcontent-ref %}

-Inventory count variance
+### Inventory Count Variance
-In the inventory cycle count app, users can update inventory counts and log variances for products.
+The inventory cycle count app is used to update inventory counts and log variances for products.
-HotWax Commerce records these variances and pushes them to Netsuite.
+HotWax Commerce syncs these variances to Netsuite in batch processes.
-Netsuite imports the file to verify and adjust the inventory accordingly.

-Purchase Order
+### Purchase Order
-Purchase order (PO) is created in NetSuite with vendor, product details, and expected receipt date.
-POs that are "Pending Receipts" are  imported into HotWax.
-Stores use the HotWax Receiving app to receive purchase orders.
+Purchase orders are created in NetSuite by Krewe.
+Purchase Orders that are "Pending Receipts" are imported into HotWax.
+Stores then use the HotWax Receiving app to receive them.

-Receiving inbound purchase order shipments are exported to NetSuite, and the PO status is updated to "Received" if all items are received with the expected quantity.
-In case of over receiving/under receiving:
-HotWax Commerce OMS system will receive the actual shipment at the designated store, which includes an additional/less quantity.
-A report will be sent from HotWax Commerce to NetSuite, containing information about the expected and accepted quantities.
-This report will enable NetSuite to make the necessary adjustments within the source and destination locations manually.
+Received purchase orders are exported to NetSuite.
+In case of over receiving/under receiving HotWax Commerce will receive the actual shipment at the designated store, which includes the over and under received quantities.
+A report will be sent from HotWax Commerce to Krewe Operations teams with receipts where the expected and accepted quantities do not match.
+This report will enable Krewe to make the necessary adjustments within the source and destination locations manually.